Give a Dog a Bean review: here’s why I did!

 This plant-based product is made by a brand called Just be Kind dog food, founded by a vegan vet.
 It was developed to provide a nutritionally complete, hypoallergenic food that also avoids pea and soya – ingredients that are commonly found in other vegan dog foods but that can be a cause of gut issues in some dogs.
 That said, it can be enjoyed by any dog, not just those with sensitivities.

 It took a long time to find the right dry food for Coco, and finding a suitable wet food took even longer.
-But it does feel like we may have finally hit the jackpot with Give a Dog a Bean.
-After an initial 3 month trial she is still enjoying it, she has had no adverse gut or skin reactions, it encourages her to eat her meals, her poos are regular and not stinky (always a sign of good health in my book!) and her energy levels are consistently good.
+But I realised I had finally hit the jackpot with Give a Dog a Bean.
+Nearly a year later she continues to look forward to her meal times, has had tremendous improvements to her gut and skin health, her poos are regular, firm and not stinky (always a sign of good health in my book!) and her energy levels are consistently high.

-I’ll admit to having been a bit sceptical at first though, particularly about the bean bit – I know what effect beans can have on us humans, so was fully expecting to accompany Coco on some ‘wind-powered’ walks.
-And for the first few days that’s what happened, and she kept looking at her bottom to see what the noise was!
-But it settled very quickly and in all honesty, I’m not sure it was down to the beans and could just have been a natural part of introducing something so new to her diet, even though I did it very gradually.
-Anyway, that problem hasn’t become a permanent feature, fortunately!
+I’ll admit to having been a bit sceptical at first about feeding her beans and was fully expecting to accompany her on some ‘wind-powered’ walks.
+And for the first few days she kept looking at her bottom to see what the noise was!
+But it quickly abated and was clearly just a natural response to the introduction of new food.

-As soon as a tin of Give a Dog a Bean is opened, Coco is there sniffing the air.
+As soon as I open a tin of Give a Dog a Bean, Coco is there sniffing the air.
 I think because we are so used to the stench of animal-based dog foods, it seems strange that dogs can be attracted to something that smells so…well, wholesome and mild!
 Perhaps it’s the vegetables, proteins and amino acids – Coco loves sniffing (and eating!) grated tofu and let’s face it, that doesn’t smell of much.
 Anyway, whatever it is, she likes it.

 I have also tried this food out on one of Coco’s fussy pals, Sundi – who has helped us out on other dog food taste tests – and even she eats it very happily.
 So I can only conclude that dogs find this food pretty palatable.